fsharp/fslang-design/RFCs/FS-1081-extend-fixed-expressions.md

-# F# RFC FS-1081 - Extend fixed expressions to support types that implement GetPinnableReference
+# F# RFC FS-1081 - Extend fixed expressions to support ref types and types implementing GetPinnableReference()

-The design suggestion [FILL ME IN](https://github.com/fsharp/fslang-suggestions/issues/fill-me-in) has been marked "approved in principle".
+The design suggestion [Extend fixed expressions to support more types](https://github.com/fsharp/fslang-suggestions/issues/761) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.

 * [x] Approved in principle